Pothohar Plateau: Ancient history

 The Sivapithecus indicus fossil skull of an extinct ape species was discovered in Potohar plateau.
-The earliest evidence of human habitation in Punjab traces to the Soan valley of the Pothohar, where Soanian culture developed between 774,000 BC and 11,700 BC.
+The earliest evidence of human habitation in Punjab traces to the Soan Valley of the Pothohar, where Soanian culture developed between 774,000 BC and 11,700 BC.
 This period goes back to the first interglacial period in the second Ice Age, from which remnants of stone and flint tools have been found.

-Taxila was the capital city of ancient Gāndhāra, situated on the eastern shore of the Indus—the pivotal junction of the Indian subcontinent and Central Asia; it was founded around 1000 BCE.
+Taxila was one of the capital city of ancient Gandhāra, situated on the eastern shore of the Indus—the pivotal junction of the Indian subcontinent and Central Asia; it is first mentioned in Rigveda around 1200 BCE.
 Some ruins at Taxila date to the time of the Achaemenid Empire, followed successively by the Maurya Empire, the Indo-Greek Kingdom, the Indo-Scythians, and the Kushan Empire.
 Owing to its strategic location, Taxila has changed hands many times over the centuries, with many polities vying for its control.
 When the great ancient trade routes connecting these regions ceased to be important, the city sank into insignificance and was finally destroyed in the 5th century by the invading Hunas.

 Medieval period

 Throughout much of its history, the Pothohar Plateau was primarily dominated by the local Khokhar and Gakhar tribes.
-Under the chieftainship of Shaikha Khokhar, the Khokhars resisted the Timurid invasion of Punjab in 1398 CE.
-In the 15th century, Pothohar was conquered by Malik Jasrat Khokhar who had conquered most of Punjab from the Delhi Sultanate.
+Under the chieftainship of Jasrat, the Khokhars resisted the Timurid invasion of Punjab in 1398 CE.
+In the 15th century, Pothohar was conquered by Malik Jasrat who had conquered most of Punjab from the Delhi Sultanate., Malik Jasrat lead a community (Bardari) Maliar which contribute major role in agriculture sector of Pothohar Region.
+That a reason Maliar known as Malik Tribe of Pothohar.

 During the Mughal Period, the Pothohar was a part of the Subah of Lahore.
 Sarang Khan Gakhar was the chief of the Gakhars, who was made ruler of Pothohar Plateau in 1520 by the Mughal emperor Babur for his submission to the Mughals.
-He was captured and killed by Sher Shah Suri in 1546.
+He died fighting Sher Shah Suri in 1543.
 His son Kamal Khan Gakhar later assumed the throne of Pothohar Plateau by defeating his uncle Adam Khan in battle with help of the Mughal Emperor Jalaluddin Akbar.
-Muqarrab Khan Gakhar rose to power and became the Sultan of Pothohar from 1739 until 1767 succeeding his father Mu'azzam Khan.
+Muqarrab Khan Gakhar rose to power and became the Gakhar Sultan from 1739 until 1767 succeeding his father Mu'azzam Khan.